 Spokane Convention Center, 334 W. Spokane Falls Blvd

 Please join us as we hear from the greater region’s higher education institutions as they prepare to go into legislative session.
-Our moderator Alisha Benson, Chief Operations Officer for Greater Spokane Incorporated, will will ask a series of questions, including:
+Our moderator Alisha Benson, Chief Strategy and Business Development Officer for Greater Spokane Incorporated, will will ask a series of questions, including:

 What are you hoping for in this year’s (2019) legislative session?
 Projects you are hoping to get funded?